Abraham sends servant to find Isaac a wife

 - 24:57 They said, “We will ask the girl what she wants to do.”

 - 24:58 They called Rebekah and asked her, “Do you want to go with this man now?”
 Rebekah said, “I do.”

-- 24:59 So the family sent Rebekah on her way, along with a trusted slave woman.
+- 24:59 So the family sent Rebekah on her way, along with a nurse.
 The two left with Abraham’s servant and his men.

 - 24:60 Rebekah’s family said their goodbyes with a prayer of blessing:

 “May you, dear sister, become the mother of descendants by the thousands of thousands.